 McCoy, his mouth watering already, breathed his relief as he breathed in the aroma, glad that he was not taking in the stronger aroma behind the cart as Toumanian was.
 The rest of the meal be damned.
 He no longer cared what else showed up.
 At least there would be this perfect turkey.

 "Everybody better be on time because I'm not waiting," he stated.
 "And that includes the captain."

 Toumanian bowed his head as the conference room door opened.
 "Ah, after you, Sir…"

 A white cloth draped the conference room table.
 Candlelight from a centerpiece and from various arrangements set at the perimeter of the room set a warm glow, reflected on the faces of McCoy's colleagues already in their seats.
-Fine china, real glass goblets already filled with wine, and a table full of food—what was this?
+Fine china, real crystal goblets already filled with wine, and a table full of food—what was this?

 Stunned, McCoy looked from smiling face to smiling face to…well, Spock was not smiling, exactly.
 Even he, though, embodied the warmth of the golden candlelight and spirit of the environment around him.
 Rand and Chapel were there, too…and the food.
 The glorious food!
 Ah, it could not be, could it?

 Stuffing, two kinds, one a cornbread-based one accented with dried cranberries, the other, a more traditional bread-based one with onions, celery, and sage.
 Mashed potatoes—heaps of them—next to a megabowl of gravy.
 Corn, green beans, cranberry sauce…and a pecan-topped sweet potato soufflé, just as God and Mama McCoy intended.

 Near one end of the table, Kirk stood.
 "We were wondering when you were going to get here, Doctor.
 We were about to start."